 The unit weighs in at 11 ounces (312 grams) and feels light and comfortable to use due to how the weight is spread out.
 The top band is padded and wrapped in leatherette, while the headphones come with a suede like material that touches the skin around the ears.

 Connectivity is via 3.5mm auxiliary analog plugs.
-The main cord that comes with the unit is five feet long and comes with a splitter on the end so that you can attach it into audio out and mic input channels on the motherboard.
+The main cord that comes with the unit is six and a half feet long and comes with a splitter on the end so that you can attach it into audio out and mic input channels on the motherboard.
 The cable itself feels well made.
 It’s also flexible, and the braided cord lends it more of a premium feel.
-One thing to note is that this cable may not be long enough for your needs, as it is only half the length of the cable that came with previous models.
+One thing to note is that this cable may not be long enough for your needs, as it is several feet shorter than cables that came with previous models.
 This seems like an oversight for the product, as some unaware users may attempt to mitigate this by using the front IO ports on their PCs when this headset needs to be plugged into the motherboard for sufficient power delivery.
 Aside from the main cable, you also get a console cable for plugging the unit into other media devices like controllers.
 The console cable is sufficient in length.

 Similar to previous Sennheiser and EPOS products I’ve used, the build quality on the H3 is solid.
 The plastics don’t creak, there’s no play in the joints throughout the design, and the materials feel durable.
 Admittedly, the Game Zero feels a little more sturdy than the H3, though that product should given how much more it costs.
 The H3 also has some flexible fabrics for the foam covering in the earcups which should help it hold up longer than leatherette ear pads.
 If the material does break on you though, you can detach the earpads and replace them.